luisparravicini/gtris/README.md

 To build for the current platform: `make build` and then run `./gtris`.

 To build for the web: `make web` and all the files will be copied to the `web` directory.
+With `make run_web` a http server is started so the web version can be accessed locally.

 ## Images

-The image used to create all of the pngs in `images/` is `images/block.xcf`
+The image used to create all of the pngs in `gtris/images/` is `gtris/images/block.xcf`